African Pastors and Church Leaders Honored

 Many of the students traveled all night by bus to participate in the Aug.
 12 ceremony, with 281 men and women completing the inaugural program.
-Dr. Paul Nyquist, president of Moody Global Ministries, personally congratulated each student and handed out certificates with Rev. Theodore Asare, founder and president of Theovision International.
+Dr. Paul Nyquist, president of Moody Bible Institute, personally congratulated each student and handed out certificates with Rev. Theodore Asare, founder and president of Theovision International.

 “These people have been transformed,” Dr. Nyquist said of the event.
 “Now they’re busy transforming the villages and cities around Ghana with the truth of God’s Word, so it’s very exciting.”
 Nyquist says the Moody School of the Bible will continue to offer classes to African pastors and church leaders.